 We all stay quiet and say nothing hoping that the Bailiff and his men have not noticed.

-‘Thief’ ‘Thief’ shouts the red faced barge man.
+‘Thief,’ ‘Thief,’ shouts the red faced barge man.

 Immediately, Bailiff Robinson and three of his men chase after them.
-They return the oats to the man but the eggs and cheese have already disappeared and as he waves his stick at them he tells them it will be ‘the road or the work house’ for them if they steal again.
+They return the oats to the man but the eggs and cheese have already disappeared and as he waves his stick at them, he tells them it will be ‘the road or the work house’ for them if they steal again.

-Ruth Illingworth on the Church of Ireland Reverend Henry Ferris who gave his life caring for Famine victims
+History: Famine Hero Reverend Henry Ferris who gave his life caring for Famine victims